apostrophecms/docs/docs/reference/api/pages.md

 Including the `apos-refresh=1` query parameter value on an Apostrophe page URL returns the rendered HTML from the `refreshLayout.html` template, which excludes the wrapping markup from the `outerLayoutBase.html` template file outside of the `[data-apos-refreshable]` element.
 Apostrophe UI uses this parameter to refresh content during editing.

+Authentication is not required for this API route if `:_url` is a public URL.

 **We do not recommend making edits to `refreshLayout.html` for the sake of API requests as this template is critical to normal content editing.**
 <!-- TODO: Add and link to a how-to/guide/recipe about an alternative way to
 customize the response template (e.g., using a custom query param and looking